 Sharad joined Watsi on June 17th, 2015.
-Six years ago, Sharad joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sharad's most recent donation supported Edna, a single mother from Kenya, to fund surgery so she can walk again.
+Seven years ago, Sharad joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sharad's most recent donation supported Agrath, a charming baby girl from Tanzania, to fund clubfoot repair surgery so she can grow up walking without difficulty.

 Sharad has funded healthcare for 83 patients in 12 countries.